A short course on Tensor algebra and analysis, with applications to differential geometry

-Given two points $p_1,p_2\Sigma$, we define the {\it distance $d(p_1,p_2)$} as the infimum of the lengths of the curves on $\Sigma$ that rely the two points.
-We end with an important characterisation of geodesics: \begin{teo} Geodesics are the curves of minimal distance between two points of a surface. \begin{proof} Be $\bg:G\subset\R\rightarrow\Sigma$ a geodesic on $\Sigma$, parameterized with the arc-length, and $\ba$ a smooth regular curve through $p$ and orthogonal to $\bg$.
+Given two points $p_1,p_2\in\Sigma$, we define the {\it distance $d(p_1,p_2)$} as the infimum of the lengths of the curves on $\Sigma$ joining the two points.
+We end with an important characterization of geodesics: \begin{teo} Geodesics are the curves of minimal distance between two points of a surface. \begin{proof} Let $\bg:G\subset\R\rightarrow\Sigma$ be a geodesic on $\Sigma$, parameterized with the arc-length, and $\ba$ a smooth regular curve through $p$ and orthogonal to $\bg$.
 Through $\ba$, we set up a system of semigeodesic coordinates in a neighbourhood $U$ of $p$.
 With an opportune parameterization $\ba(t)$, in such coordinates we can get $p=\f(0,0)$ and $\bg$ described by the equation $v=0$.
-Be $q\in U$ a point of $\bg$, and consider a regular curve connecting $p $ with $q$.
-The length $\ell(p,q)$ of such curve is \bes \ell(p,q)=\int_{p}^{q}\sqrt{u'^2+g\ v'^2}dt\geq\left|\int_{p}^{q}u'dt\right|=|u_q-u_p|. \ees Observing that $p=(u_p,0),q=(u_q,0)$, we remark that $|u_q-u_p|$ is exactly the length of $\bg$ between $p$ and $q$, because $\bg$ is parameterized with its arc-length. \end{proof} \end{teo}
+Let $q\in U$ be a point in $\bg$, and consider a regular curve connecting $p $ with $q$.
+The length $\ell(p,q)$ of such a curve is \bes \ell(p,q)=\int_{p}^{q}\sqrt{u'^2+g\ v'^2}dt\geq\left|\int_{p}^{q}u'dt\right|=|u_q-u_p|. \ees Observing that $p=(u_p,0),q=(u_q,0)$, we remark that $|u_q-u_p|$ is exactly the length of $\bg$ between $p$ and $q$, because $\bg$ is parameterized with its arc-length. \end{proof} \end{teo}